ThookThook/Rec-Room-Player-Discord-Ban-Logger/README.md

 # Rec-Room-Player-Discord-Ban-Logger

-This repository is a automatic ban log creator for any situation that requires youn to manually log bans somewhere from any game, platform, or anyother situation!
+This repository is a automatic ban log creator for any situation that requires you to manually log bans somewhere from any game, platform, or anyother situation!

 This program runs on a web browser bookmarklet for maxinum compatability of platforms!